jesg/jesg.github.io/_posts/2014-03-26-intro-to-avro.markdown

 categories: hadoop avro
 ---

-[Avro](https://avro.apache.org/) is a data serialization system.
+[Avro][avro] is a data serialization system.
 Avro can be used to create compact, fast, binary format for hadoop.
 Defining data types in avro is significantly easier than implementing the Writable interface in hadoop.

-Avro defines data with schemas that are defined in json.
+[Avro][avro] defines data with schemas that are defined in json.
 In this example we will define a Person with a Address in java and generate java classes with avro's maven plugin.

 {% highlight json %}